 Those cams are definitely worth a second look if you’re looking to use your cameras with a smart home assistant, but for us, being able to cast our cameras onto our TV was just as effective.

 Did You Know?: If you are looking for more home automation in your cameras, we covered all that and more in our home automation systems guide.

 With so many companies scaling back operations in light of the COVID-19 pandemic, we’re never quite sure what to expect out of customer service these days, which includes even the brands we’ve lauded for customer service in the past.

 In the case of Swann, we can report a mostly pleasant customer service experience.
 When we hit a snag during setup, we turned to Swann’s live chat first, hoping that would be a fast, efficient way to get clarity on our issue.

 At first, we were kicked off the chat queue, as you can see above.
 But when we started a new chat, someone greeted us within less than a minute.

 Whether that someone was human or robot, we can’t definitively say.
 But they were quite helpful either way.

-As an example, most of Swann’s bullet cameras, which is the style of cameras we have, run from $99 to about $170.
+As an example, most of Swann’s bullet cameras, which is the style of cameras we tested, run from $99 to about $170.
 Take note, though, that Swann offers resolutions all the way up to 4K ultra HD in their cameras, so this is definitely a “you get what you pay for” scenario.

 See below for just a small sampling of pricing for Swann.
 And check out our full roundup of Swann prices here.